drblack8/opchamps/README.md

 ## OPChamps at a Glance
 OPChamps is a full-stack web app that allows users to explore and discus the world and characters from the worlds most popular video game: League of Legends.
 An easy-to-use comment section for users to interact combined with a comrehensive info-rich database allow for an informative user expirience.

-RiftStats uses the [Riot API](https://developer.riotgames.com/) for retrieval of dynamic data, such as match history.
-Static data, such as images and champion names are accessed through Riot's DataDragon database.
+OPChamps uses the [Riot API](https://developer.riotgames.com/) Data Dragon for retrieval of Static data, such as images and stories.

 #### Application Architecture
-RiftStats is a full stack application utilizing [Flask SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/), [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) and [Postgress](https://www.postgresql.org/) for the backend/database.
+OPChamps is a full stack application utilizing [Express.js](https://expressjs.com/), [Sequelize ORM](https://sequelize.org/) and [Postgress](https://www.postgresql.org/) for the backend/database.

 ## Backend Overview
-The application [Flask](https://flask.palletsprojects.com/en/1.1.x/) server connects the database and the results from a GET request to the Riot API to the frontend(React).
-Redux and React Hooks manage the data it receives from Flask.
-The backend is the most complicated part of the application as it alleviates the need to make excessive API calls.
-A single page load can require up to 500 API calls and storing results with SQL made the website infinitely more efficient.
-Only with the press of an update button will the backend ever make an API call.
+The application [Express.js](https://expressjs.com/) server connects the database to the frontend(React).
+Redux and React Hooks manage the data it receives from the server.

 ## Frontend Overview

 [React](https://reactjs.org/) engine hosts the entire frontend.
 The backed is accessed through Fetches using the useEffect Hook.
 From there, the
 [hooks](https://reactjs.org/docs/hooks-intro.html) temporarily store the data on a page.
-CSS then displays the data neatly after using a plethora of algorithms to turn the data into "readable" statistics.
+CSS then displays the data.

 The main content on the site cannot be changed to fit a mobile screen in an effective way, and thus the site needs to be kept at at least a certain size.

-The site attempts to maintain a pretty simple theme, keeping it simple and clean so data can be displayed in the easiest possible way.

 ## Conclusion & Future Features

-RiftStats not only enhanced my abilities as a software engineer but also allowed me to combine two passions.
-The application was a joy to create.
-So much so, thatI decided to buy a domain and continue work on it.
-I hope this portfolio piece can turn into something even better and soon!
+OPChamps not only enhanced my abilities as a software engineer but also allowed me to combine two passions.
+The application was a joy to create and serves as a reference to my first expirience with React.

-In the future I will be looking to add OAuth and a live game feature.

-Thanks for checking out [RiftStats](https://whatsinthesauce.herokuapp.com/)!
+Thanks for checking out [OPChamps](https://OPChamps.herokuapp.com/home)!

 # User Stories

-&check; As a user I want to easily access my data quickly, even when in the midst of a game.

-&check; As a user I'd need my data to be accurate so I can improve my gameplay.
+&check; As a user I'd like to be able to comment and dscuss champion lore.

+&check; As a user I'd like a lot of info on specific champions as I already am familiar with the game.

-&check; As a user I'd like to be able to update my data at any given time, even seconds after I complete a game.
+&check; As a user I'd like to see more about the regions of the game.

 # MinVP
-&check; Match History
+&check; Comments

-&check; Search Functionality
+&check; Sort Functionality

-&check; Riot API Connection

-&check; Ranked & Champion Statistics
+&check; Redux Auth